Can a Construction Worker Get Compensated for Being Injured on the Job in Texas?

 So why is this important for injured construction workers?
 While you generally cannot sue a Texas employer who carries workers’ compensation, you may be able to sue a third party to recover additional compensation as a supplement to your workers’ comp benefits – for example, the company that manufactured the defective power saw that injured you.

-Contact a Houston Personal Injury Lawyer for a Free Legal Consultation
+Contact a Texas Personal Injury Lawyer for a Free Legal Consultation

-Unlike most personal injury lawyers in Texas, Kevin Queenan is a former construction company owner and crane operator.
+Unlike most Dallas construction accident lawyers, Kevin Queenan is a former construction company owner and crane operator.
 Thanks to his many years of first-hand experience working in the construction industry, Kevin has a unique understanding of the conditions that allow preventable construction site accidents to occur.
 In addition to more than 20 years of legal experience handling accident claims and injury lawsuits, Kevin brings his extensive personal knowledge of the construction industry to every matter he handles on behalf of injured construction workers.